 Specify whether to immediately start negotiations for the connection.

-Yes: starts negotiations after the configuration is completed.
+Yes: immediately starts negotiations after the configuration is complete.

 No: starts negotiations when inbound traffic is detected.